RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 | *S2* |  2 | 3.50 |    50 |   126 |   132 |
 | *S3* |  4 | 7.50 |    50 |   251 |   264 |

-From this picture you can gather than Windows workloads, in the S* tier, allow you more requests than Linux, at a slightly increased price.
-This means that, <em>unless you have particular reasons to choose Linux functions with .NET workloads, Windows S* tiers are preferrable to Linux S* tiers.</em>
+From the above information, it can be inferred that Windows workloads in the S* tier provide higher request capacities than Linux, albeit at a slightly higher price.
+Therefore, unless there are specific reasons to opt for Linux functions with .NET workloads, Windows S* tiers are preferable to Linux S* tiers.

 ### "P*V2" tiers

-These tiers are the second generation of "premium" app services.
+These tiers represent the second generation of "premium" app services.
+They offer increased memory and significantly improved performance compared to the "S" tiers.
+For most workloads not requiring the Pv3 tiers (which also provide long-term discounts not available for Pv2 tiers), the Pv2 tiers are a suitable choice.
-Compared to "S" tiers, they have more memory and perform much better.
-They can still be your choice for most workloads where you don't need the P\*v3 tiers (which also give you long-term discount which are not allowed for P\*v2 tiers).

-Findings for the Linux P\*v2 functions:
+Linux P\*v2 functions:

 ### Linux tiers